oroinc/documentation/cookbook/how_to_add_entity_event_listeners.rst

 Suppose that you have already extended an Oro bundle like ``OroCRMContactBundle`` (you can find more information on this page: `How to extend existing bundle`_).
-You would like to compliment the social information about your contact with some external API data.
+And you would like to compliment your contact's social information with some external API data.

-First, you have to add your listener to the bundle in the ``services.yml`` file.
+For this you need to register your listener in the ``services.yml`` file.

 .. code-block:: yaml
     :linenos: